qosmio/88x2bu/README.md

 ### USB 3 Support

-I have included a file called 88x2bu.conf that will be installed in /etc/modeprob.d by default.
+I have included a file called `88x2bu.conf` that will be installed in `/etc/modeprob.d` by default.

-88x2bu.conf passes a parameter to the driver during boot that turns USB 3 mode on.
-The difference in performance can be large as shown during tests that I conducted:
+`88x2bu.conf` passes a parameter to the driver during boot that turns USB 3 mode on.
+The difference in performance can be large as can be seen in the data from the tests that I
+conducted:

 ```
-88x2bu without 88x2bu.conf
+88x2bu without `88x2bu.conf`
  (average Bitrate = 255 Mbits/sec)

 Interval           Transfer     Bitrate